finos/common-cloud-controls/docs/governance/community-guidelines/content-standards-and-practices/assurance-level-definitions.md

 **Assurance levels** represent the degree of confidence that a cloud resource or service is secure, reliable, and capable of withstanding threats.
 These levels are based on the security measures in place, and they align with the **risk environments** within an organization.
 Higher assurance levels are required in higher-risk environments, such as those handling sensitive data or critical infrastructure.

-The **Common Cloud Controls (CCC)** framework defines these assurance levels to guide organizations in securing cloud resources, such as managed services or Infrastructure as Code (IaC) modules.
-While the CCC is not a certifying authority, it outlines certification criteria based on varying assurance levels that organizations can adopt.
+The **Common Cloud Controls (CCC)** framework defines these assurance levels to guide organizations in securing cloud resources through assured deployment mechanisms, such as managed services or Infrastructure as Code (IaC) modules.

+While the CCC project is not a certifying authority, it outlines certification criteria based on varying assurance levels that organizations can adopt.
 Certification may only be issued if a resource meets the required assurance level criteria, depending on its intended risk environment.

 ## Assurance Levels for Certification